2019 Kashmir earthquake: Tectonic setting

-Kashmir lies at the southern margin of the broad zone of continental collision between the Eurasian and Indian Plates.
+Kashmir lies at the southern margin of the broad zone of continental collision between the Eurasian and Indian plates.
 The rate of convergence between these plates near this location is 38 mm per year.
 The main structures involved in accommodating this convergence are large thrust faults, such as the Main Central Thrust and the Main Frontal Thrust.
 Within the frontal thrust zone, there are many individual thrust faults.
 Many damaging earthquakes have resulted from movement on such thrust faults, such as the 2005 Kashmir earthquake which caused the deaths of around 87,000 people.

 Earthquake

-The earthquake which occurred at a depth of 10 km was the result of thrust faulting associated with the active convergent boundary.
-Further analysis has showed that it occurred on a near horizontal-dipping thrust fault on the interface of the plate boundary.
+The earthquake, which occurred at a depth of 10 km, was the result of thrust faulting associated with the active convergent boundary.
+Further analysis has shown that it occurred on a near horizontal-dipping thrust fault on the interface of the plate boundary.
 The Main Himalayan Thrust; the décollement structure underlying the Himalayas was the source of the earthquake.
 The rupture occurred on a segment of the décollement where it branches up to the surface via the Main Frontal Thrust.
 Up to 0.4 meter of slip occurred during the event, releasing a fraction of energy accumulated since a large quake in 1555.
 Modelling of the earthquake with InSAR data indicated a moment magnitude of 6.0.